Hecktorzr/travis-ci.github.com/docs/user/languages/objective-c.md

     language: objective-c

+### Building an iOS Project

+Building an iOS project without Code Signing credentials requires specifying *iphonesimulator* as SDK.
+This can be set up using the *XCODEBUILD_SETTINGS* environment variable as follows:

+    env:
+      - XCODEBUILD_SETTINGS="-sdk iphonesimulator"

 This can be overridden as described in the [general build configuration](/docs/user/build-configuration/) guide.
 For example, to build by running make without arguments, override the `script:` key in `.travis.yml` like this:

     script: make